 What about a court challenge?

-Will Privacy Shield be protected by GDPR?
+Is Privacy Shield protected by GDPR?

 Should I even consider Privacy Shield for my business?